TANYA'S

 Twitching

-Twitching is relatively common in CRF cats.
-Causes of twitching include high phosphorus levels, high or low potassium levels, calcium imbalances (especially head twitching), a hyperactive thyroid or Vitamin B deficiency.
-Twitching may also be caused by toxin levels.
+Twitching is relatively common in CKD cats.
+Causes of twitching include high or low potassium levels, high blood pressure, high phosphorus levels, calcium imbalances (especially head twitching), hyperthyroidism or vitamin B deficiency.
+Twitching may also be caused by high toxin levels.
 If your cat only twitches while you are giving fluids, it is probably caused by either the type of fluid used or by giving cold (room temperature) fluids.

 Blindness

-Sometimes CRF cats go blind, and this may happen suddenly.
-Look at your cat's pupils and check whether they are enlarged or very black, even in bright light.
-If so, don't panic.
-The most common cause of blindness in a CRF cat is hypertension (high blood pressure), but if you start the correct treatment (a drug called amlodipine - Norvasc or Istin) as quickly as possible, your cat has a reasonable chance of regaining his/her vision.
+Do not panic.
+The most common cause of blindness in a CKD cat is hypertension (high blood pressure), but if you start the correct treatment (a drug called amlodipine (Norvasc or Istin) as quickly as possible, your cat has a reasonable chance of regaining his/her vision.

 My Cat Has Symptoms Not Listed Here